wjasonhuang/python_utils/concurrency/notes.md

 ## Starvation:
 Starvation is a problem which is closely related to both, Livelock and Deadlock.
 In a dynamic system, requests for resources keep on happening.
 Thereby, some policy is needed to make a decision about who gets the resource when.
 This process, being reasonable, may lead to some processes never getting serviced even though they are not deadlocked.
 Starvation happens when “greedy” threads make shared resources unavailable for long periods.
+- One or more threads wait indefinitely
+- Can end but does not have to